PartlySaneStudios/partly-sane-skies/pages/features/list.md

 ### Watcher Ready, Message, Warning, Siren and Sound

-When the watcher is done spawning mobs, a message will appear on your screen, along with an optional sound, party message and World War II (1938-1945) air raid siren in case the previous two don't get your attention.
+When the watcher is done spawning mobs, a message will appear on your screen, along with an optional sound, party message and World War II (1939-1945) air raid siren in case the previous two don't get your attention.

 ### Required Secrets Found Message, Warning, Siren and Soun

-When all the required secrets for a floor are found (Indicated by the "Secrets Found: x%" in the tablist), a message will appear on your screen, along with an optional sound, party message and World War II (1938-1945) air raid siren in case the previous two don't get your attention.
+When all the required secrets for a floor are found (Indicated by the "Secrets Found: x%" in the tablist), a message will appear on your screen, along with an optional sound, party message and World War II (1939-1945) air raid siren in case the previous two don't get your attention. a message will appear on your screen, along with an optional sound, party message and World War II (1939-1945) air raid siren in case the previous two don't get your attention.

 ### Permanent Dungeon Party Selector